molikto/sbt-robovm/README.md

-This branch is based on 1.8 branch, and modified to use MobiDevelop's fork of roboVM
+This branch is based on 1.8 branch, and modified to use MobiDevelop's fork of roboVM.
+The version now is 2.3.0. following MobiDevelop's version

 ---------------------
 # sbt-robovm